Deploy a Function

 git commit to commit those changes to the repo before deploying again.

-To deploy your project's Functions use the following command with the scratch org alias we created earlier.
+To deploy your project's function, use the following command with the scratch org alias we created earlier.

-You can check the status of your deployed projects using
+To check the status of your deployed project, use

 For more details on deploying projects, see the Salesforce Functions Developer Guide.